Lenny Murphy: Death

-On 16 November 1982, Murphy had just pulled up outside the rear of his girlfriend's house on the Forthriver Road area of Glencairn, a part of the Greater Shankill Area, when two Provisional IRA gunmen emerged from a black van nearby and opened fire with a sub-machine gun and a 9mm pistol.
+On 16 November 1982, Murphy had just pulled up outside the rear of his girlfriend's house on the Forthriver Road area of Glencairn, a part of the Greater Shankill area, when two Provisional IRA gunmen – one of them believed to be Gerard "Hucker" Moyna – emerged from a black van nearby and opened fire with a sub-machine gun and a 9mm pistol.
 Murphy was hit by more than twenty rounds and died instantly.
 He was gunned down just around the corner from where the bodies of many of the Butchers' victims had been dumped.
-A few days after his death the IRA claimed responsibility.
-According to RUC reports, the UVF had provided the IRA hit team with the details of Murphy's habits and movements, which allowed them to assassinate him at that particular location.
-Another line of inquiry ends at UDA leader James Craig, who saw Murphy as a serious threat to his widespread racketeering and provided the IRA with key information on Murphy's movements.
-Craig was known to meet IRA commanders to discuss their racketeering activities – he was later killed by his comrades for "treason".
-Top UDA member, Samuel McCrory, alleged that the weapon used to kill Murphy, which he stated was a Sterling submachine gun, had been supplied by Craig.
+A few days after his death, the Provisional IRA claimed responsibility.
+According to Royal Ulster Constabulary reports, the UVF had provided the Provisional IRA hit team with the details of Murphy's habits and movements, which allowed them to assassinate him at that particular location.
+Another line of inquiry ends at Ulster Defence Association (UDA) leader James Craig, who saw Murphy as a serious threat to his widespread racketeering and leaked crucial information on Murphy's movements to the Provisional IRA.
+Craig was known to meet republican paramilitary commanders to discuss racketeering activities: he was later killed by his comrades, officially for "treason".
+Top UDA member, Samuel McCrory, alleged that the weapon used to kill Murphy, which he stated was a Sterling submachine gun, had also been supplied by Craig.

 Murphy was given a large paramilitary funeral by the UVF with a guard of honour wearing the UVF uniform and balaclavas.
-A volley of three shots was fired over his coffin as it was brought out of his house and a piper played "Abide With Me".
+A volley of three shots was fired over his coffin as it was brought out of his house and a piper played "Abide with Me".
 He was buried in Carnmoney Cemetery; on his tombstone the following words were inscribed: "Here Lies a Soldier".
 May Blood, Baroness Blood, a Shankill Road community representative, said: "My father was a soldier.
 My father fought in two World Wars.
 They were real heroes.
 Lenny Murphy wasn't a hero; he was a murdering thug."
 The tombstone was smashed in 1989.
 His photograph was displayed inside "The Eagle", the UVF Brigade Staff's headquarters over a chip shop in the Shankill Road.
-According to investigative journalist Paul Larkin, it graced the walls as a "fallen officer" up until the late 1990s.
+According to investigative journalist Paul Larkin, Murphy's photograph was on display up until the late 1990s.